wangqinNick/tp/docs/DeveloperGuide.md

 ## Top level classes

 This is a class diagram of the top-level of ra.Vi.
-The classes depicted here are those which are direct dependencies of the main class Ravi.
+The classes depicted here are those which are direct dependencies of the main class `Ravi`.
 The various dependencies of the classes depicted here are not shown to avoid cluttering, and are described in later sections.

 The main class holds the main loop.
 Most classes used by the main class are static in nature and do not need to be instantiated.

-The Command and CommandResult objects are dependencies of Executor in addition to Ravi.
-Executor can be viewed as a simple layer of abstraction on top of Command and CommandResult to facilitate the execution of user commands.
-Command is a dependency of Parser as Parser creates Command objects to return to the main loop.
+The `Command` and `CommandResult` objects are dependencies of Executor in addition to `Ravi`. `Executor` can be viewed as a simple layer of abstraction on top of `Command` and `CommandResult` to facilitate the execution of user commands. `Command` is a dependency of `Parser` as `Parser` creates `Command` objects to return to the main loop.

 ![UML class diagram for Main Class](https://github.com/AY2021S1-CS2113T-T09-2/tp/blob/master/docs/diagrams/MainClassDiagram.png?raw=true)

 ### Command Family

-The Command family of classes are nearly all derived from the abstract Command class, except for CommandResult and PromptType.
-All Command classes belong to the command package.
+The Command family of classes are nearly all derived from the abstract `Command` class, except for `CommandResult` and `PromptType`.
+All `Command` classes belong to the `Command` package.
 This is shown in the diagram below.

 ![UML class diagram for Command Family Classes](https://github.com/AY2021S1-CS2113T-T09-2/tp/blob/master/docs/diagrams/CommandClassDiagram.png?raw=true)

-PromptType indicates the functionality of the Command object.
-The most useful type is EDIT, which indicates to StateManager that there has been a change in state.
+`PromptType` indicates the functionality of the `Command` object.
+The most useful type is `EDIT`, which indicates to StateManager that there has been a change in state.

-The Command classes carry information about the user's command.
+The `Command` classes carry information about the user's command.
 There is one class for each exact user command.
-The `execute()` function of the Command class generates a CommandResult, which holds the reply to the user.
+The `execute()` function of the `Command` class generates a `CommandResult`, which holds the reply to the user.
 This is shown in the diagram below.

 ![UML sequence diagram for Command Classes](https://github.com/AY2021S1-CS2113T-T09-2/tp/blob/master/docs/diagrams/CommandSequenceDiagram.png?raw=true)

 ### Data Family

-The Data family of classes consists of all the abstracted data types required for our features, such as Tasks, Modules, and their respective Managers.
-All Data classes exist in the data package, and the classes in charge of saving and loading like InputOutputManager are in the storage subpackage.
+The Data family of classes consists of all the abstracted data types required for our features, such as `Task`, `Module`, and their respective Managers.
+All Data classes exist in the `data` package, and the classes in charge of saving and loading like `InputOutputManager` are in the storage subpackage.

-Lesson, Task, and Module are the base level abstractions, with their respective Managers containing the logic to store and manipulate instances of these objects in a meaningful way.
-InputOutputManager reads and writes information from the various Managers in order to save and load.
-State and StateManager are specifically for undo and redo functionality.
+`Lesson`, `Task`, and `Module` are the base level abstractions, with their respective Managers containing the logic to store and manipulate instances of these objects in a meaningful way. `InputOutputManager` reads and writes information from the various Managers in order to save and load. `State` and `StateManager` are specifically for undo and redo functionality.
 They do not interact directly with the rest of the Data family.

-LessonFilter is the only interface in the data package.
+`LessonFilter` is the only interface in the data package.
 It allows for flexible creation of filters for powerful user filtering of lessons via lambda functions.
 For example, the user can choose to filter only lectures on Mondays before 2PM.

-Since there is no command to save or load, InputOutputManager is not a dependency of Command.
-All the other Managers, however, are dependencies of Command as there are commands for using/manipulating each one of them.
-InputOutputManager and Command are then dependencies of the main class Ravi.
+Since there is no `Command` to save or load, `InputOutputManager` is not a dependency of `Command`.
+All the other Managers, however, are dependencies of `Command` as there are commands for using/manipulating each one of them.
+`InputOutputManager` and `Command` are then dependencies of the main class `Ravi`.

 ![UML class diagram for Data Family Classes](https://github.com/AY2021S1-CS2113T-T09-2/tp/blob/master/docs/diagrams/DataClassDiagram.png?raw=true)

 ### Parser Family

-The Parser family of classes consists of the main Parser class and the xCommandParser subclasses.
-The main Parser class first determines the main command in the user command string.
-If it is one of the 5 commands with a xCommandParser subclass, then Parser delegates the remaining work to the subclass due to the complicated logic involved.
+The Parser family of classes consists of the main `Parser` class and the `xCommandParser` subclasses.
+The main `Parser` class first determines the main `Command` in the user `Command` string.
+If it is one of the 10 commands with a `xCommandParser` subclass, then `Parser` delegates the remaining work to the subclass due to the complicated logic involved.
 Otherwise, it handles the logic itself.

+**Parser "subclasses" do not inherit from the `Parser` class.** They serve to organise the code that would otherwise all be placed in the `Parser` class.

-It will create a Command object, no matter whether the user command is valid or not (if it is not, then an IncorrectCommand object is created).
-This Command object passes back to the main class Ravi for execution.
+`Parser` will create a `Command` object, no matter whether the user `Command` is valid or not (if it is not, then an `IncorrectCommand` object is created).
+This `Command` object passes back to the main class `Ravi` for execution.

 ![UML class diagram for Parser Family Classes](https://github.com/AY2021S1-CS2113T-T09-2/tp/blob/master/docs/diagrams/ParserClassDiagram.png?raw=true)

 ### Timetable Family

-The Timetable Family of classes is a _cross-family_ family of classes from the Data and Command families, and consists of the timetable Command and CommandParser classes, as well as TimeTableManager and TimeTable themselves.
-Extending from the abstract TimeTableCommand class are the TimeTableAddCommand, TimeTableDeleteCommand, TimeTableViewCommand, and TimeTableResetCommand classes.
+The Timetable Family of classes is a _cross-family_ family of classes from the `Data` and `Command` families, and consists of the `TimeTableCommand` and `TimeTableCommandParser` classes, as well as `TimeTableManager` and `TimeTable` themselves.
+Extending from the abstract `TimeTableCommand` class are the `TimeTableAddCommand`, `TimeTableDeleteCommand`, `TimeTableViewCommand`, and `TimeTableResetCommand` classes.

 ![Class diagram for TimeTable Family Classes](https://github.com/AY2021S1-CS2113T-T09-2/tp/blob/master/docs/diagrams/TimeTableClassDiagram.png?raw=true)

-**This is a good representation of how the other data classes (Task, Module) work as well.** The Command objects call the methods held in the Manager classes to perform work on the stored user data.
+**This is a good representation of how the other data classes (`Task`, `Module`) work as well.** The `Command` objects call the methods held in the Manager classes to perform work on the stored user data.

 Upon the first start up of ra.VI, `TimeTableManager.initialise()` will be run.
-This will no longer run again as long as the user does not tamper with or delete the files in the created data folder.
+This will no longer run again in future sessions as long as the user does not tamper with or delete the files in the created data folder, or use ra.VI elsewhere.

-The TimeTable is created based on the user's initial input, with an appropriate number of LessonManagers.
+The `TimeTable` is created based on the user's initial input, with an appropriate number of `LessonManagers`.
-The point of entry for this feature will be at TimeTableCommandParser, which will decide which of the commands to return through `parseTimeTableCommand()`.
-If the TimeTableCommand is returned and executed, the TimeTableManager will carry out the associated commands, adding, deleting or viewing the Lessons in the timetable.
+The point of entry for this feature will be at `TimeTableCommandParser`, which will decide which of the commands to return through `parseTimeTableCommand()`.
+If the `TimeTableCommand` is returned and executed, the `TimeTableManager` will carry out the associated commands, adding, deleting or viewing the lessons in the timetable.

 ## Feature explanation with sequence diagrams